 The customer service department cannot give you the full answer about question-related to website UX.
 If you desire to add or remove features, make changes, let listen to your user’s opinions.
 They are real experiences, their opinions have a strong effect.
 Opinions may come from their phone calls, or written in comments.
 Customer support personnel should pay attention to what they satisfy and complain.

 Caring customer questions via phone call, social media, and email.

 Websites should have a part to answer the doubts from current and potential customers.
 In case what they need cannot be found, turning to other informational avenues is normal.

 An important criterion of good UX is easy navigation and it is true for every website.
-Customers may make a phone call or send you email, but it is just the second choice to get the information.
+Customers may make a phone call or send you an email, but it is just the second choice to get the information.
 It had better make sure the logical progression of a user through the website to improve UX and avoid wasting time.

 Checking site load speed

-At the time when the slower person will almost be loser, a website’s load can strongly affect UX.
-As the result of research, the maximum time for waiting for your site to load is 3 seconds.
+At the time when the slower person will almost be the loser, a website’s load can strongly affect UX.
+As a result of research, the maximum time for waiting for your site to load is 3 seconds.
 You can check your website’s speed by Google’s PageSpeed Insights tool; it can show what causes the delay.

 Doing some usability testing

-Despite of how many ways mentioned in theory from different sources, the most practical way to test website usability is actually using it. a large group is more preferred, this group may include employees, friends and loyal customers.
+Despite how many ways mentioned in theory from different sources, the most practical way to test website usability is actually using it. a large group is more preferred, this group may include employees, friends, and loyal customers.
 Fill out forms, purchase items – test any action that your real users will have to navigate.